-Leading his parishioners on the path to holiness is the primary task of a Pastor.
-Today at this Mass we mark the beginning of a new chapter in the life of Little Flower Parish with the Installation of your new Pastor.
-I am very pleased that Father Kemme has accepted the call to serve as the local shepherd of the Catholic community of faith here at Little Flower Parish in Springfield.
-I am deeply grateful to you, Father Kemme, for the way you have served so faithfully in our diocese since your ordination for to the priesthood twenty-five years ago, in particular for the past ten years at St. Thomas the Apostle parish in Newton and St. Mary of the Assumption Parish in Sainte Marie.
-At the same time, I also wish to express my deep appreciation to Father John Nolan, our local Dean, for his dedicated ministry as Pastor of Little Flower Parish for the past two years, and to his predecessor, Monsignor John Ossola, for his faithful service as well.
+Today at this Mass we mark the beginning of a new chapter in the life of Sacred Heart Parish with the Installation of your new Pastor.
+I am very pleased that Father Rosa has accepted the call to serve as the local shepherd of the Catholic community of faith here at Sacred Heart Parish in Effingham.
+I am deeply grateful to you, Father Rosa, for the way you have faithfully served the people of our diocese for the past three years as parochial vicar of Saint Anthony of Padua, Sacred Heart and Annunciation Parishes.
+At the same time, I also wish to express my deep appreciation to Father Christopher Brey, the Dean of the Effingham Deanery, for his dedicated ministry as Pastor of Sacred Heart Parish for the past three years.

-Father Allen Kemme will now serve you as pastor in this Third Millennium of Christianity, so I think it is fitting to call to mind a theme suggested by our late Holy Father, the Great Pope Saint John Paul II, in his Apostolic Letter, NOVO MILLENNIO INEUNTE, "On entering the New Millennium," which I quote as follows (nos.
+Father Rosa will now serve you as pastor in this Third Millennium of Christianity, so I think it is fitting to call to mind a theme suggested by our late Holy Father, the Great Pope Saint John Paul II, in his Apostolic Letter, NOVO MILLENNIO INEUNTE, "On entering the New Millennium," which I quote as follows (nos.
 30-31): "First of all, I have no hesitation in saying that all pastoral initiatives must be set in relation to holiness."

 We grow in holiness by following Jesus as His disciples.
 Closely related to the notion of discipleship is the concept of stewardship.
-In the First Letter of St. Peter, he writes of stewardship in these words: "As each one has received a gift, use it to serve one another as good stewards of God's varied grace" (1 Peter 4:10).
+In the First Letter of St. Peter, he writes of stewardship in these words: "As each one has received a gift, use it to serve one another as good stewards of God's varied grace."
+1 is also essential to ensure that we give significant attention to the qualitative growth that will guarantee sustainability for generations that follow.

-Last September, I published my second pastoral letter, called, Ars Crescendi in Dei Gratia, Latin for "The Art of Growing in God's Grace."
+In the Fall of 2015, I published my second pastoral letter, entitled, Ars Crescendi in Dei Gratia, Latin for "The Art of Growing in God's Grace."
 In it, I wrote, "The art of growing in God's grace is the key to growth in the Church.
 Building a culture of growth in the Church starts with inviting people to experience the love of Jesus Christ."

-Over the past couple of years leading up to the publication of my pastoral letter last Fall, I have given much thought to how it is that we can begin a process of strategic planning for growth in the Church here in our diocese.
+Over the course of the years years leading up to the publication of my pastoral letter, I gave much thought to how we could, as a diocese, begin a process of strategic planning for growth in the Church.
 The growth envisioned is far more than just a quantitative increase in the number of people or the amount of money available to our parishes and the diocese.
-It is also essential to ensure that we give significant attention to the qualitative growth that will guarantee sustainability for generations that follow.
+It